Temporary Protection Directive

 The Temporary Protection Directive (TPD; Council Directive 2001/55/EC) is a 2001 European Union directive providing for immediate, temporary protection for displaced people from outside the external border of the Union, intended to be used in exceptional circumstances when the regular EU asylum system has trouble handling a "mass influx" of refugees.
 It was introduced in the aftermath of the Yugoslav Wars, but was not used before 2022.
 When invoked, it requires EU member states to accept refugees as allocated based on their capacity to host them, following a principle of solidarity and a "balance of efforts" among member states.

 On 3 March 2022, in response to the refugee crisis caused by the 2022 Russian invasion of Ukraine, EU ministers unanimously agreed to invoke the Temporary Protection Directive for the first time in its history.

 Origins

-The directive was passed in 2001 in the aftermath of the Yugoslav Wars.
+With the entry into force of the Treaty of Amsterdam on 1 May 1999, the European Union gained authority to legislate in the areas of migration and asylum policy.
+At the European Council meeting held in Tampere in October 1999, several legislative instruments instituting a Common European Asylum System (CEAS) were proposed.
+Together with the other instruments, the Temporary Protection Directive was passed in 2001 in the aftermath of the Yugoslav Wars.
 The directive has been in effect since 7 August 2001, but was not invoked until 2022.